Graphcalibur/kfc-orbital-2021/server/multiplayer.md

         password: (password)
     }
 ```

 This connects the client with the server.

-    If they do not send this message, the server will treat them as an anonymous participant.
+If they do not send this message, the server will treat them as an anonymous participant
 when processing commands.

--
+---

 Client can send the following messages related to joining multiplayer rooms:
 ### Type: create-room